 2) a spreadsheet detailing specific improvement targets and initiatives.

-The spreadsheet includes a core set of indicators shared by all similar hospitals across the province, namely: Clostridium Difficile infection rate; hand hygiene compliance; readmission rates; alternative level of care (ALC) days; total margin; Emergency Department wait times for admitted patients; and patient satisfaction.
-NHH has also included a number of indicators reflecting our own strategic priorities and quality improvement initiatives for NHH in the coming year.
+The spreadsheet includes a priority set of indicators shared by all similar hospitals across the province, including: Clostridium Difficile infection rate; readmission rates; alternative level of care (ALC) days; total margin; Emergency Department wait times for admitted patients; patient satisfaction and medication reconciliation on admission.

 Quality and Safety Performance Monitoring

 The QIP is only one of the ways NHH is working to ensure quality patient care.
 Detailed information on a broad range of indicators is also reported to the public on a quarterly basis through the NHH Board of Directors.
 Again, the indicators that are monitored reflect the strategic directions of the organization: Patients First (safe, effective, patient-centred, accessible); Our Team, Our Strength; Organizational Effectiveness; Collaborative Networks; and Building a Sustainable Future.

 In addition, NHH has joined with other hospitals across Ontario to further enhance public reporting through the sharing of selected quality indicators here on NHH's web site and through other public sites.
 Of particular interest is our performance against the spread of certain antibiotic-resistant infections which have emerged in recent years.
 For background on what NHH is doing to minimize the spread of nosocomial (hospital-acquired) and other infections present in the community, click here.